-- Vice President Administration and Finance - Vice President of Information Technology and Institutional Advancement - Vice President of Enrollment Management and Student Affairs - Vice President of Academic Affairs/Provost
+- Vice President Administration and Finance - Vice President and Chief Information Officer - Vice President of Enrollment Management and Student Affairs - Provost and Vice President of Academic Affairs

 In an emergency situation, the decision-making meeting, if possible, will take place in the President's Office located on the 2nd Floor of the Parlett L. Moore Library.
 If inaccessible, the meeting will take place in the Vice President of Administration and Finance's conference room located on the 2nd Floor of the Miles W. Connor Administration Building.